MEDIC: Zero-shot Music Editing with Disentangled Inversion Control: Methodology

-In order to address this issue, our methodology, which we have termed the \textit{Disentangled Inversion Technique} disentangles into three branches: the source, the target, and the harmonized branch.
-This bifurcation is designed to optimize the performance of each branch separately.
+In order to address these limitations, we propose \textbf{Disentangled Inversion Technique} to disentangle the diffusion process into three branches: the source branch, the harmonic branch, and the target branch, with the detailed algorithm outlined in Algorithm~\ref{alg:2}.
+This decoupling is designed to unleash the capabilities of each branch separately.
 For the source branch, we implement a targeted correction mechanism.
 By reintegrating the distance $z^*_t - z^{src}_t$ into $z^{src}_t$, we directly mitigate the deviation of the pathway.
 This straightforward adjustment effectively rectifies the path and minimizes the accumulated errors introduced by both DDIM inversion and classifier-free guidance, thereby enhancing consistency in the reconstructed audio.
-On the other hand, the target branch and harmonic branch is left unmodified to fully leverage the innate capabilities of diffusion models in generating the desired target audio.
-The branches' untouched state ensures that the model's potential is utilized to its fullest extent, thereby ensuring the fidelity and integrity of the generated audio.
-We will further discuss this in the Section~\ref{5.4.2}.
-The algorithm of Disentangled Inversion Technique has been outlined in Algorithm~\ref{alg:2}.
+On the other hand, the target branch and harmonic branch are left unmodified to fully leverage the innate capabilities of diffusion models in generating the desired target audio, thereby ensuring the fidelity and integrity of the generated audio.
+Effectiveness of Disentangled Inversion Technique are verified and discussed in Section~\ref{5.4.2}.

-Typical diffusion-based editing~\citep{han2023improving,miyake2023negativeprompt} involves two parts: an inversion process to get the diffusion space of the audio, and a forward process to perform editing on the diffusion space.
-Disentangled Inversion can be plug-and-played into the forward process and rectifies the deviation path step by step.
+Typical diffusion-based editing~\citep{han2023improving,miyake2023negativeprompt} involves two parts: an inversion process to obtain the diffusion space of the audio, and a forward process to perform editing on the diffusion space.
+In contrast, \textbf{our Disentangled Inversion Technique can be plug-and-played into the forward process and rectifies the deviation path step by step}.
 Specifically, Disentangled Inversion first computes the difference between $\vz^*_{t-1}$ and $\vz^{src}_{t-1}$, then adds the difference back to $\vz^{src}_{t-1}$ in DDIM forward.
-We only add the difference of the source prompt in latent space and update $\vz^{src}_{t-1}$, which is the key to retaining the editability of the target prompt’s latent space.
+We only add the difference of the source prompt in latent space and update $\vz^{src}_{t-1}$, which is the key to retaining the editability of the latent space of the target prompt.